documendous/docrepo/README.md

 Info like user id, username, email cannot be updated in this view and can only be done by a superuser in the admin console.

+### System Maintenance

+#### Backup and Restore

+There are essentially two parts to a Documendous repository:

+* Database (contains metadata and search data)
+* Contentstore files (contains file and content)

+Backing up the repository is a two part endeavor and must be done in the following order to keep integrity:

+1. Backup database
+2. Backup contentstore files (/app/documendous/docrepo/contentfiles)

+For information regarding backup/restore of Postgresql, see: https://www.postgresql.org/docs/current/backup.html For backing up contentstore files, you can use whichever file system backup tool you like.
+Just ensure that at the least /app/documendous/docrepo/contentfiles is backed up.

+### Removing Phoenix Project Demo

+Clean removal of Phoenix Project and related artifacts:

+1. Log in as "admin" user into the admin console.

+2. Locate project called Phoenix Project and delete it.

+3. In the UI, recycle former project home folder (send to admin's trashcan folder).

+4. In the admin trashcan folder, permanently delete the project home folder.

+5. In the admin console, remove project users (billpalmer, brentgeller, chrisallers, dicklandry, johnpesche, maggielee, pattymckee, sarahmoulton, wesdavis)
+6. Optional: In the admin console, look for Orphan Content File and delete all files there.

+Note: Orphan content files are actual file system content files that are left over when all metadata and referenced models have been deleted.
+There are no scripts to fully delete content provided by Documendous.
+You will need to create a method that works for your organization to do this.